 A snorkel and mouthpiece are required for a skin diver to breathe at the surface.
 The silicone mouthpiece is connected to a tube that opens at the surface above the water allowing the user to breathe.
 Skin divers keep their faces submerged while swimming at the surface of the water without having to lift their faces because air travels in and out of the tube freely.

 In ancient times, the first version on the snorkel was made out of a hollowed-out reed.
 The ancient swimmers submerged their entire bodies in the water and breathed through the plant.
 They could go as deep as the reed was long.

-These fins act as an extension of the foot and attach through a strap at the ankle.
+These fins act as an extension of the foot and attach through a strap at the heel.
 Scuba diving fins aren’t soft like the ones used for snorkeling, nor do they slip on like a shoe covering the entire foot.

 When you’re snorkeling you want to try to float on the water so you use a vest to help you do that.
 Whereas with skin diving, you want to stay underwater for as long as possible.

-Unlike in scuba diving where the belt is worn at the waist, during breath-held dives weighted belts are worn at the hips to allow divers to take a deeper breath before the dive.
+Unlike in scuba diving where the belt is worn at the waist, during breath-held dives weighted belts are worn at the hips to allow skin divers to take a deeper breath before the dive.

 Do you need a suit for skin diving?

 With this type of diving, a suit is not a necessity.
 Depending on the depth of dive, and the temperature of the water, divers will wear a wet suit if necessary.
 Other protective gear such as rash-guards can be worn to help protect divers from the elements.